easyauthn/use-easyauthn/README.md

 ###  Service Secret Key (SSK)

 SSK is used by the `DemoClient` to present itself to the server.
 The SSK in this tutorial is for test.
 Dont use it in production.
-Users created with SSK from this tutorial will be deleted regularly.
+All data created by SSK from this tutorial will be deleted regularly.
 For example every 24 hours.